-We are working closely with farmers and research agencies to investigate alternative farming techniques and then communicating these findings back to farmers.
+Through our Regenerative Agriculture Program, we work with farmers and research agencies to investigate alternative farming techniques and communicate these findings back to farmers.
 There is no simple fix - it is often a compromise of time available, weather, rotations, farming systems, machinery available and cost.

 Below is a list of resources including fact sheets and case studies.

 - This MLA page focuses on whether a pasture is likely to recover from extended dry conditions including an assessment that land managers can undertake themselves.

 - This MLA page looks at improved perennial pastures.

 - This fact sheet from Upper North Farming Systems is about monitoring stubble in the post-harvest period.

 - More or less stubble?
 This fact sheet from Upper North Farming Systems looks at how much stubble to retain post-harvest.